-When it comes to bean salad recipes, the choices are endless.
+When learning how to make bean salad recipes, the choices are endless.
 Tender green beans and yellow wax beans are best for salads when about one fourth inch wide and less than four inches long.
 A slight steaming and cooling is all it takes to prepare fresh ones for salads; leaving a little crispness to the texture.
 Although not as crunchy, canned green bean and wax beans make salad making very easy.

-Limas are also important to some bean salad recipes.
+When learning how to make bean salad recipes, limas are also important.
 These are available fresh in the small size called butter limas (which I like) or the larger lima beans.
 When using these beans fresh, it takes very little precooking and cooling to add them to a salad.

-Many of the bean salad recipes are made from dried beans; these might be dried beans, lentils or peas in this group.
+When you learn how to make bean salad recipes you will find many are made from dried beans; these might be dried beans, lentils or peas in this group.
 All of these beans can be purchased canned in the grocery.
 The cans are very convenient to use but cooking dried beans is so much more economical.
 I usually cook a large pot of dried beans then divide them into small containers to put in the freezer simply thawing for my salads.

-Healthy oils and various vinegars are blended for many of the beans salad recipes.
+Healthy oils and various vinegars are blended for many of the bean salads.
 All kinds of herbs and spices can be added to the beans which add great flavor.
 Of course, there are some delicious creamy recipes made with mayonnaise or sour cream.
 These also have great flavor.
 For those of you who cut back on sugar, the recipes with sugar added can be replaced with sugar substitutes.

 One of my favorite bean salads is the following.
 It can be either a three or four bean.
 In some areas it is hard to find the yellow wax beans so use three beans or add another type.